Periodic Freight Demand Estimation for Large-scale Tactical Planning: Abstract

-We report results in an extensive empirical study of a real large-scale application from the Canadian National Railway Company.
-We compare our periodic demand estimates to the approach commonly used in practice which simply consists in using the mean of the time series forecasts.
-The results clearly show the importance of the periodic demand estimation problem.
+\ef{Freight carriers rely on tactical planning to design their service network to satisfy demand in a cost-effective way.
+For computational tractability, deterministic and cyclic Service Network Design (SND) formulations are used to solve large-scale problems.} A central input is the \emph{periodic demand}, that is, the demand expected to repeat in every period in the planning horizon. \ef{In practice, demand is predicted by a time series forecasting model and the periodic demand is the average of those forecasts.
+This is, however, only one of many possible mappings.
+The problem consisting in selecting this mapping has hitherto been overlooked in the literature.
+We propose to use the structure of the downstream decision-making problem to select a good mapping.
+For this purpose, we introduce a multilevel mathematical programming formulation that explicitly links the time series forecasts to the SND problem of interest.
+The solution is a periodic demand estimate that minimizes costs over the tactical planning horizon.} We report results in an extensive empirical study of a large-scale application from the Canadian National Railway Company. \ef{They} clearly show the importance of the periodic demand estimation problem.
 Indeed, the planning costs exhibit an important variation over different periodic demand estimates and using an estimate different from the mean forecast can lead to substantial cost reductions.
-For example, the costs associated with the period demand estimates based on forecasts were comparable to, or even better than those obtained using the mean of \emph{actual} demand.
+Moreover, the costs associated with the \gl{periodic} demand estimates based on forecasts were comparable to, or even better than those obtained using the mean of \emph{actual} demand.

 \paragraph{Keywords} Freight transportation, tactical planning, large-scale, periodic demand, forecasting demand.